bpanel-org/bpanel/README.md

 npm scripts that run webpack (`start`, `start:dev`, and `start:poll`) pass an argument `--max_old_space_size` to increase the memory allocation.
 This can be adjusted as necessary.

+#### NPM and NodeJS versions
+There are some weird bugs in npm from early 2018 that would erase any modules installed from a GitHub repository when `npm install` is run a second time.
+If you are getting errors about missing packages, make sure you have the right versions:

+- npm >= 5.7.1
+- node >= 8.9.4

 ## Release Checklist
 The following conditions must be tested before deploying a release.
 If any of the following circumstances causes a break, CHANGELOG should indicate a workaround or migration steps.